toalhussein/attend_sys/README.md

 - Can track how many days an employee attended or was absent in a given month.
 - Can create new employee accounts using their unique ID.

+#### 🙋 Employee Role
+- Can register attendance using their GPS location.

 ---

 ## 🚀 Getting Started